bitwarden/contributing-docs/docs/architecture/deep-dives/authorization.md

 ### Read

-Read the object from the database, then pass it to AuthorizationService.
+Read the object from the database, then pass it to `AuthorizationService`.

 ```cs
 var cipher = _cipherRepository.GetByIdAsync(id);